Rague0711/kib3-stupro-ss-22/jupyter/TeacherDocumentation.md

    ![addActivity](images/addActivity.png)
    ![jupyterPlugin](images/addJupyter.png)
 5. Put in a name for your Jupyter Instance.\
-   You should have received a link to a Git repository (e.g. [GitLab](https://gitlab.com/) or [GitHub](https://github.com/)) containing the Jupyter Notebooks you want to edit.
+   You should have received a link to a Git repository (e.g. [GitLab](https://gitlab.com/) or [GitHub](https://github.com/)) containing the Jupyter Notebooks you want to edit.\
-    Now enter the following in the provided fields: your received link, the branch (the default branch is called `master` in GitHub and `main` in GitLab) and the notebook you want to open by default.\
+    Now enter the following in the provided fields: your received link, the branch (the default branch is called `master` in GitHub and `main` in GitLab) and the Jupyter Notebook you want to open by default.\
     For example, it might look like this:
     ![addGitSettings](images/addGitSettings.PNG)
 6. Optionally, specify moodle specifig settings.